 The Boolean type contains two values, false and true.
 The type is written as bool.
 Booleans are not integers.

+Strings

+P4 offers no support for string processing.
+The only strings that can appear in a P4 program are constant string literals, enclosed in double quotes.
+String literals can only be used in annotations (described in Section 19).
+For example, the following annotation could be used to indicate that a specific name should be used for a table when generating the control-plane API:

+@name("acl") table t1() { … }

-19Integers (signed and unsigned)
+Integers (signed and unsigned)

 P4 supports arbitrary-size integer values.
 The typing rules for the integer types are chosen according to the following principles: